Recently Diagnosed or Relapsed? Stop Looking For a Miracle Cure, and Use Evidence-Based Therapies To Enhance Your Treatment and Prolong Your Remission

 Reply

-Reid Lolly says a couple of years ago
+Reid Lolly says 3 years ago

 Im 71 years old and was diagnosed November 13 2020 in stage one with IgA multiple myeloma.
 I was walking through a stand of dead trees and heard a limb crack above.
 I snapped my head back and felt a crack in my neck.
 The mri showed a crack in the C2 and a small lesion.
 They gave me the news at the Hospital in Tupelo MS. The next day I was on my way to Moffit in Tampa FL.
 I live in Naples FL only a hundred miles away.